EnricosPantry/PickledRoots/system-time-error-after-change-to-bst.md

 ## How to fix it

 I've found out by reading the System time page that it is recommended to set Windows to UTC when dual-booting.
-This needs to be changed from a fresh install, as Windows is automatically set to local time.
+This needs to be changed manually, as Windows is automatically set to local time.

 This is a problem because when Windows writes the local time to the hardware clock, Linux then reads it as if it were UTC.
 When the time changes in summer, the +1 offset gets written to the RTC by Windows; it then gets read as UTC by Linux, which then applies a second offset of +1, resulting in a 2-hour offset.